 Coquitlam is dedicated to supporting a vibrant urban forest on public and private land.
 All trees across the City are part of Coquitlam’s tree canopy.

 The City proactively manages parks, natural areas and street trees and conducts public education and tree planting initiatives as part of its commitment to protecting and developing the inherent benefits trees bring to the community.

-As part of Tree Spree, the City's Park Spark and Urban Forestry Teams are coordinating a variety of community outreach and educational activities this year, including:
+As part of Tree Spree, the City's Park Spark and Urban Forestry Teams coordinate a variety of community outreach and educational activities, including:

 Did you know that spending time among trees reduces stress and fatigue and improves quality of life?
 Trees also make our city beautiful and contribute to community pride.

 Ideally plant when plants are dormant—in the fall after leaf drop or in early spring before bud break.
 However, healthy balled/burlapped or container trees can be planted throughout the growing season

 Balled/burlapped trees lose a significant portion of their root system when dug at the nursery and may exhibit transplant shock—slowed growth and reduced vitality after planting.
 Container trees may also experience transplant shock.